 - Yogurt whey (the liquid from yogurt making)

 - Drinking yogurt Yakult (with Lactobacillus casei)

-Because they package the yeast or keep them refrigerated, they may be in hibernation mode.
+Because they package the yeast or keep them refrigerated, the microbes may be in hibernation mode.
 To wake them up before using, use lukewarm water about 37-38C (98.6-100F).
 Mix in about 2 tsp (10 gr) of yeast for 4 cups (1 liter) of water.
 Or simply, the ratio is about 1:10 to 1:100 (yeast:water).
 You can add sugar as food for the yeast.

 For the next usage, take some of the first concentrate.
 Mix in some warm water + sugar.
 Wait for the microbes to wake up and multiply.
 Then, we can use that stuff for spraying again.
 Trust me, it's super simple & mess-free.
 Now you can enjoy the effectiveness of effective microorganisms (EM) & a nice, smell-free compost bin in the house.

 Way #2 - Using enzymes to get rid of the smell